Table of Contents

 Owners of a well-established business looking for financing usually apply for unsecured loans from banks and lending institutions.
-Unsecured term loan is one of the most common form of facilities in business loan Singapore context.
+Unsecured term loan is one of the most common form of SME loan in Singapore.

-When a business is in its infant stage with very not much track record, the owners may have some difficulty obtaining an unsecured loan at a competitive rate.
-In the recent years, lenders have adopted more stringent policies on loan packages in the light of the financial crises that have struck even the strongest of economies.
+When a business is in its infant stage with not much track record, the owners may have some difficulty obtaining an unsecured loan at a competitive rate.
+During recessionary periods. it'll be even tougher for smaller SMEs to access unsecured financing.

 Features and mechanics of an asset-based loan